 Like my pursuit of the circumstances around the wartime death and disappearance of Colin Curtis, Simon is trying to find out everything he can about the loss in peacetime of his Dad.
 He has obtained official papers from the Coroner`s inquest which I covered, and he has studied all the documents that were presented at the Navy`s Board of Inquiry into the crash.

 Simon asked if I could send him copies of my newspaper cuttings covering the crash and the inquest, which of course I was happy to do.
 He sent me the above photograph of his Dad in a Buccaneer not long before he died.
 44 years after I wrote that sad story, I have now seen the young husband, father and Royal Navy officer at the centre of it.
-I will meet Simon at Bruntingthorpe at the end of April.
+I finally met Simon at Bruntingthorpe at the end of April.

 Simon concluded his first email to me thus: `Finally – and for the first time – I will go to Freiston Shore and walk to where Buccaneer XV351 hit the flats around 4:50pm on 11th November 1974.
 And then walk to the spot where they found my Dad – just two hours later.`